ShenghuiXue/linux-command-cheat-sheet/README.md

     ```s
     rm -r <directories> // be careful when you run this command
     rm -R <directories> // be careful when you run this command
-    rm -ri <directories> // remove the file and directories interatively
+    rm -ri <directories> // remove the file and directories interactively
     ```
   *
 * mv